-To link rather than embed, click on the down-arrow next to the Insert button (see Figure 3).
-This brings up a menu with two options:
+- To link rather than embed, click on the down-arrow next to the Insert button, as shown in Figure 3, below.
+Doing so brings up a menu with three options:

 Figure 3: Link to File option

-- Whichever option you choose (as explained above), PowerPoint will place the video at the center of the slide, as shown in Figure 4, below.
+- Whichever option you choose, PowerPoint will place the video at the center of the slide, as shown in Figure 4, below.

 Figure 4: Video placed on slide

 - Click on the video to play in Slide Show view, or use the Play button on the Player Controls, shown below the video clip, as shown in Figure 4 above, to play in Normal view.
 You can also set the video to play automatically in Slide Show view.
 To do so, select the video so that the two Video Tool contextual tabs of the Ribbon are visible.
 Click the Video Tools Playback contextual tab of the Ribbon to activate it, as shown in Figure 5, below.